 π Built-In Context Variables

-gives you context-aware variables:
+Just like *ngFor, @for gives you context-aware variables:

 @for (item of items; track item.id; let i = $index; let isFirst = $first; let isLast = $last) {